 - Tolerance: an increased need for the substance to achieve intoxication or desired effect or a diminished effect with the same amount of substance.

-- Withdrawal: symptoms of withdrawal of the substance, or the same/closely related substance is taken to avoid withdrawal symptoms.
+- Withdrawal: symptoms of withdrawal are based upon the substance, or the same/closely related substance is taken to avoid withdrawal symptoms.

 - Substance taken in larger amounts or over longer periods than was intended.